Venus calendar in rock art, Negev Desert Israel

 Venus Synodic Counter, Negev Desert Rock Art

-This rock art from the Negev Desert Israel is a simple and effective counter of Venus synodic cycle.
+The rock art, in Fig.4, from the Negev Desert Israel is a simple and effective counter of Venus’s Synodic cycle.
 The three suns like symbol having 8, 9, and 8 rays each (from left to right) are used to count the synodic calendar days.

 The count begins from the left sun where each day a stone is placed until it is full.
 Then a stone is placed on the middle sun and the left sun is cleared.
 The process continues until all the rays in the middle sun are filled which completes the count of 72.
 Then one stone is placed on the rightmost sun and the process continues until all the rays on the right sun are filled with stone.
 This final stone placement results in simple math of (8X9X8=576).